stellacodex/codex-collective-archive/common-system/10-personal/00-personal-profiles/takeo-yamada/esoteric_profiles-takeo-yamada-hd.md

 ⭐️Dream Rave
 # Dream Chart
-Type in the Waking State
+Type in the Waking State: Manifestor
-Manifestor
-Type in the Dream State
+Type in the Dream State: Reflector
-Reflector
-Active Centres in the Dream State
+Active Centres in the Dream State: Missing
-Missing
-The Light Field Gates
+The Light Field Gates:
 8-8.1
-The Earth Plane Gates
+The Earth Plane Gates:
 27-27.2/27.1
 5-5.3/5.5/5.1/5.3
 12-12.4
-The Demon Realm Gates
+The Demon Realm Gates:
 28-28.2/28.1

 The analysis of the DreamRave Chart is based on understanding the mechanics of how sleep determines your behaviour in the waking state.
 Using the dream matrix, you can see exactly what topics are programming you in this unconscious state and what impact this will have when you wake up.
 Your mind will try to interpret what you saw in your dream and thus make small adjustments to your daily behavior.
 [text](https://www.humdes.com/en/tools/svg/e79bed36c3662afeac51b76756e03cbe/dreamrave/male/)